Suraminiel/QuestBoard/README.md

 ## Licensing

 This project is provided without a formal license.
-You are free to view and use the project for personal, non-commercial purposes, but you may **not**:

-- Redistribute or modify the code, even for non-commercial or open-source purposes.
-- Use the code for any commercial purposes, including redistribution, modification, or use in a commercial project.

-For any other uses or redistribution, permission must be obtained from the author.
+You may not reproduce, distribute, or create derivative works.